LA approves 'Sanctuary City' ordinance protecting undocumented immigrants

 With Trump set to take office on Jan.
 20, L.A.'s immigrant communities are bracing for his promised crackdown on undocumented migrants.
 While the city of Los Angeles has prohibited the use of its resources from assisting federal immigration authorities in past years, a sanctuary ordinance would formally codify such a policy.

-Former Mayor Eric Garcetti issued an executive directive in 2019 that offered protections to immigrants.
+Former Mayor Eric Garcetti issued an executive directive in 2019 that offered protection to immigrants.
 Additionally, the Los Angeles Police Department mandates that its officers not inquire about immigration status or make arrests related to a migrant's legal status, as outlined under Special Order 40.

 In part, the proposed sanctuary ordinance would enshrine such protections in the city's books.